 - Full Boarders live at School throughout the term, usually only going home at Half Term and during school holidays

 - During Optional Exeat Weekends, Full Boarders have the choice to stay in their boarding house or to make arrangements to stay with family, friends or guardians

 - Full Boarders have unrivalled access to the School’s facilities, seven days a week throughout term time

 - Full Boarders are able to participate in weekend trips and activities organised by their Heads of Boarding

 - The structure and routine of Full Boarding at New Hall means students settle very quickly to School life and as a result are well-placed to fulfil their potential across curricular and co-curricular endeavours

-- Weekly boarding is ideally suited for those who live locally or more widely within the Eastern region
+- Flexible boarding is ideally suited for those who live locally or more widely within the Eastern region

-- Most Weekly Boarders will return to their House on Sunday evening, although for some a Monday morning return is more convenient
+- Some Flexible Boarders return to their House on Sunday evening, although for some a Monday morning return is more convenient

-- Weekly Boarders are freed from the daily commute, which for some day students can be up to 2 hours or more
+- Flexible Boarders are freed from the daily commute, which for some day students can be up to 2 hours or more

-- Weekly Boarders may depart for home on a Friday evening or on Saturday following any co-curricular pursuits in which they may be involved, such as dance classes or sports fixtures
+- Flexible Boarders may depart for home on a Friday evening or on Saturday following any co-curricular pursuits in which they may be involved, such as dance classes or sports fixtures